MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-specify-printer-selection-reports.md

 On the **Printer Management** page, you can see the printers that are set up.
 When you have set up one or more printers, you can open the **Printer Selections** page to set up for your user account which specific reports to print with which printer.

 When a printer is set up and assigned to specific reports, you print a report by choosing the **Print** button on the report request page.
 For more information, see [Printing a Report](ui-work-report.md#PrintReport).

+### <a name="sizing-print-jobs"></a>Sizing Print Jobs
+Cloud printing is designed for documents of a reasonable size.
+Most cloud services, including PrintNode and HP ePrint, have a limit of 10 MB per job.
+If you need to print larger reports, you may have to split them in multiple printouts.

 ## <a name="to-set-up-a-printer"></a>To set up a printer
 On the **Printer Management** page, you can see the printers that are set up and you can access the **Settings** page for each printer to edit an existing setup or set up a new printer.